astheeggeggs/mcqueen_paper/README.md

 * **Figure 2**: Simulation results summary; Inference results for Simulation studies 1 and 2.
   - `source_data_files/Figure_2.Rdata` is an Rdata file containing: median, mean, and quantiles displayed in Figure 2a, b and c, as well as the 100 ROC curves for each independent run using the methods detailed in the paper and the average ROC curve for each method.
   - Raw output from MCMC runs: `tarballs/simulation_study_1/dsim_closest_100_rec_{0,0.01}.tar.gz`, `tarballs/simulations_study_2/simulation_study_2.gz`.
-* **Figure 3**: Drug associated selection analysis; Protease results summary.
+* **Figure 3**: Drug associated selection analysis.
-  - `source_data_files/Figure_3.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by drug, and the median omega.
+  - `source_data_files/Figure_3.Rdata` contains the 2.5%, 10% and 50% quantiles and median omega for protease and reverse transriptase.
+These are used to define top-tier and second tier candidate sites, permutation of labels leads to the _p_-values and odds ratios observed in Figure 3b, and create the plot shown in Figure 3a for protease.
-  - Raw output from MCMC runs: `tarballs/drug_inference/protease_drug_inference.tar.gz`.
+  - Raw output from MCMC runs: `tarballs/Drug_inference/{protease,reverse_transcriptase}_drug_inference.tar.gz`.
 * **Figure 4**: Selected results summaries.
   - `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in reverse transcriptase.
 We also include the number of individuals harbouring each of the HLA types.
   - Raw output from MCMC run: `tarballs/HLA_inference/reverse_transcriptase_HLA_inference.tar.gz`.